nathancarter/weblurch/doc/plan.md

 that must come after.
 Necessarily, the later items are more vague than the earlier ones.

-## Word Processing Foundation

-### Undo/redo stack

-Create tests in the [`DOMEditTracker` spec]( domedittracker-spec.litcoffe.html) for the following features.
- * `undo` functions if and only if there is an action to undo
- * When `undo` applies, it undoes the action before the stack pointer and decrements that pointer.
- * `redo` functions if and only if there is an action to redo
- * When `redo` applies, it redoes the action at the stack pointer and increments that pointer.

 ## Test environment

 ### Test app